-We currently receive grants from the Government of Israel through the Office of the Chief Scientist of the Ministry of Industry and Trade for the financing of a significant portion of our research and development expenditures in Israel.
-In 1998 and 1999, we received grants from the Chief Scientist totaling approximately \$341,000 and \$466,000, representing 31.6% and 22.2% of our total research and development expenditures in these periods.
+We currently receive grants from the Government of Israel through the Office of the Chief Scientist of the Ministry of Industry and Trade for the financing of a significant portion of our research and development expenditures in Israel and we intend to apply for additional grants in the future.
+In 1998 and the first nine months of 1999, we received grants from the Chief Scientist totalling approximately \$341,000 and \$327,000, representing 31.6% and 23.9% of our total research and development expenditures in these periods.
 We cannot assure you that we will continue to receive grants at the same rate or at all.
 The Chief Scientist budget has been subject to reductions which may affect the availability of funds for Chief Scientist grants in the future.
 The percentage of our research and development expenditures financed using grants from the Chief Scientist may decline in the future, and the terms of such grants may become less favorable.
 In order to receive research and development grants from the Chief Scientist, we must commit to make royalty payments to the Israeli Government on the revenues derived from the sale of products and services developed using the Chief Scientist grants.
-Through December 31, 1999, we paid or accrued royalties to the Israeli Government totaling approximately \$1,070,000 and we expect to pay or accrue additional royalties for the fourth quarter of 1999 at a rate equal to 3% of our total sales.
+Through September 30, 1999, we paid or accrued royalties to the Israeli Government totalling approximately \$468,000 and we expect to pay or accrue additional royalties for the fourth quarter of 1999 at a rate equal to 3% of our total sales.
 In addition, the terms of the Chief Scientist grants restrict our ability to manufacture products or transfer technology outside of Israel.
 If we fail to comply with these conditions, we could be required to refund any payments previously received together with interest and penalties and would likely be denied receipt of these grants thereafter.

 In addition, the Investment Center has granted us an approval to establish an "approved enterprise" program at our manufacturing facility.
 Although we do not currently have an approved enterprise program, we have begun to make the necessary capital investments to establish an approved enterprise program and expect to complete such capital investments in 2000.
 Once it is established, our income derived from this approved enterprise program will be exempt from tax for a period of two years and will be subject to a reduced tax for an additional five years.
 The benefits available to an approved enterprise are dependent upon the fulfillment of conditions stipulated in applicable law and in the certificate of approval.
 If we fail to comply with these conditions, in whole or in part, with respect to any approved enterprise program we establish, we may be required to pay additional taxes for the period in which we benefited from the tax exemption or reduced tax rates and would likely be denied these benefits in the future.
 From time to time, the Government of Israel has discussed reducing or eliminating the benefits available to approved enterprise programs.
 We cannot assure you that these tax benefits will be continued in the future at their current levels or at all.
+See "Taxation and Foreign Exchange Regulation - Israel Tax Considerations and Foreign Exchange Regulation - Tax Benefits Under the Law of Encouragement of Capital Investments, 1959."